awslearn1/raws-bootcamp-cruddur-2023/journal/week2.md

   }
 ```

-**4.**.
-Configuring AWS X-Ray to create a group for the "Cruddur" and filtering traces for the "backend-flask" service
+**4. Configuring AWS X-Ray to create a group for the "Cruddur" and filtering traces for the "backend-flask" service**

 - from backend-flask, run cli command